bozeklab/wsi-graph-formers/README.md

 Need to run histo-miner inferences on the WSI / patch you want to generate graph from.
 Either run SCC Segmenter if no tumor annotation exists or create your own annotations.

-See TO FILL
+See [histo-miner](https://github.com/bozeklab/histo-miner/tree/master) / Models inference: nucleus segmentation and classification.

-It will then generate the prediction as a json file.
+It will then generate the prediction as a json file that you can use for the following steps.

 ### Build